AGM Battery State of Charge

 AGM No-Load Voltage

-The battery open-circuit voltage or no-load – the voltage through the battery terminal during no load is applied – is the simplest way to assess the AGM battery state of charge of an absorbent glass fiber battery.
+The battery open-circuit voltage or no-load – the voltage through the lithium phosphate terminal during no load is applied – is the simplest way to assess the AGM battery state of charge of an absorbent glass fiber battery.
+An external inverter will help you with current changes.

 Open-circuit voltage table